|FACULTY OF ENGINEERING|

 The Faculty of Engineering offers a Bachelor's/Master's Integrated Engineering Degree program which allows students with outstanding academic ability to achieve both a B.A.Sc. and M.A.Sc. degree in a time period as short as five years.
 This program treats the educational process through the B.A.Sc. to the M.A.Sc. degree as a single coherent integrated whole, while ensuring that the requirements for both degrees are fully satisfied.
 This structured program represents a complementary alternative to the existing separate undergraduate and graduate degree programs.

 Application to the integrated B.A.Sc./M.A.Sc. can be made early in the Winter semester of the student's third year of undergraduate B.A.Sc. study.
-Normally, only applicants who have a cumulative average of at least 77%, and a semester average of 77% in the Fall semester of their third year of undergraduate B.A.Sc. study may be granted admission to the integrated program which confers conditional admission status to the M.A.Sc. program.
+Normally, only applicants who have a cumulative grade point average of at least 9.5 (B+), and a semester grade point average of 9.5 (B+) in the Fall semester of their third year of undergraduate B.A.Sc. study may be granted admission to the integrated program which confers conditional admission status to the M.A.Sc. program.

 Contact the appropriate Engineering Department for more information.

 Research for the Ph.D. or M.A.Sc. degree, in part or in whole, may be carried out in an outside institution (e.g., industrial, governmental, or academic university).
 A student who does research at an outside institution must fulfil the same requirements as a student doing on-campus research.
 The only exception is that the time spent doing the off-campus research relevant to the thesis or dissertation will be credited toward the residence requirement.
 In addition to the general requirements, a student applying for permission to do research at an outside institution must provide: